chris0030/dump1090_alerter/README.md

 ## About The Project

-This project is designed to trigger alerts on aircraft from Dump1090
+This project is designed to trigger alerts on aircraft from Dump1090.
+Currently it's set to alert if an aircraft is squawking 7001 for low-level flying, or under 2000ft altitude.
+An aircraft can only trigger these alerts if it's inside a defined bounding box.

+Alerts are sent to Pushover and can be push notifications on IOS, Android, or desktop.

 ### Built With